 For very sensitive skin types, or those prone to cystic acne it can be a landmine trying to find products that don't irritate your skin.
 Below are ingredients that are in many, many products, but it's worth knowing which might be possible irritants if you have sensitive skin.

 - Propylene Glycol - Propylene Glycol is a common humectant (attracts moisture) in cosmetics but is also a skin irritant.

 - Mineral Oil/Petrolatum/Petroleum/Coal Tar - Mineral Oil, Petrolatum, Petroleum and Coal Tar all form an oil film on your skin, thus holding in moisture.
 Unfortunately it can also dry out sensitive skin when the product is wiped off.
-If your cleanser contains mineral oil, it's even more important to use super moisturizing products afterwards.
+If your cleanser contains mineral oil, it's even more important to rinse thoroughly and use super moisturizing products afterwards.